Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

 It's really clear that this company — which is founded on a commitment to the idea that people who aren't white men are mysterious and need to be decoded by computers — kind of really can't endure the absurdity of that idea.
 It kind of collapses in on itself.

-On Simulmatics doing public opinion research on Vietnamese peasants for the Dept. of Defense during the Vietnam War
+On Simulmatics doing public opinion research on Vietnamese peasants for the Department of Defense during the Vietnam War

 They also did a lot of measurement of popular opinion among Vietnamese peasants.
 And so they would drive out with a military escort or be flown in to a village with teams of Vietnamese translators, most of these were college students, and ask questions.
 They would administer ... a really long questionnaire ...
 100 questions about, like, if you had a television, what would you watch?
 They're trying to construct, essentially, a mathematical model of the Vietnamese peasant mind in order to figure out what are the right messages to be sending to these people to ensure their loyalty.
 It's cockamamie.
 But it is an extension of the logic of the voting research: You gather enough public opinion information, enough demographic information, and then devise a model and then you make a prediction. ...

-The questions were largely bafflingly irrelevant to these people's lives and the kind of daily suffering that they're enduring during this war.
+The questions were largely, bafflingly irrelevant to these people's lives and the kind of daily suffering that they're enduring during this war.
 The whole thing is just kind of a travesty.
-And what surprised me a bit was how clearly the defense department understood that it was a travesty and yet continued to fund it.
+And what surprised me a bit was how clearly the Defense Department understood that it was a travesty and yet continued to fund it.
 There's just file after file after file in the National Archives of people at the Advanced Research Projects Agency, part of the Department of Defense that oversaw the Simulmatics project, saying, "This stuff is nuts.
-These people are doing meaningless research and we're paying them again and again and again for it."
+These people are doing meaningless research, and we're paying them again and again and again for it."

 On why Simulmatics disappears after the '60s

 I think it completely vanished.
 I had certainly not heard of it.
 There's not really a scholarship about it.
 One of the reasons that it vanished is Ed Greenfield's own dissolution.
-Most of the records of the company were in New York, where the headquarters were, and the company filed for bankruptcy and ... pretty much think all the archives were destroyed. ...
+Most of the records of the company were in New York, where the headquarters were, and the company filed for bankruptcy and ... pretty much [I] think all the archives were destroyed. ...
 There are no corporation records. ...
 A lot of what I had to do to work on this project was piece together the archives from different institutional collections.

 On how the Simulmatics story connects to our current election